alexbykoff/link/readme.md

 ![](./link.png)
 # Link
-### An extremly simple micro library that binds variables to DOM
+### An extremly simple micro library that binds variables to DOM.
+### No virtual DOM, no HTML in JS, no JS in HTML.

 [Live demo here](https://tomkallen.github.io/link/)